B2B Marketing Writing

 Step 4.
 Copywriting

-Our content writing process starts with research.
+Our B2B marketing and technical content writing process starts with research.
 We want anything you have on a topic: PowerPoints, web pages, notes, whatever.
 We’ll also want a subject-matter expert to interview.
 We want to both understand the product and, especially, how it helps customers, what value it brings.

 We are goal-oriented in our approach to writing copy and stories.
 We write with the purpose of the copy—the results you want to achieve—in mind.

 Years ago, we learned that rewriting is the essence of writing.
 We deliver a draft, generally a week after the interview.
 You will review, and we will rewrite based on your comments.
 You can expect three drafts.